 Next up, we explore the ‘doing’ part with a dive into Scrum, today’s agile project management framework of choice.
 As well as explaining how it works, we look at the most pivotal Scrum roles – the Scrum master and product owner, who guide and empower the teams as they put agile into practice.
 We’ve also included a piece on estimating in agile as contrary to some thinking, this is no less critical than estimating in more traditional project environments.

 Last but by no means least, Quinn Dodsworth, PM-Partners Agile Learning Consultant and Facilitator, discusses what you can consider from a training perspective to start preparing for the journey.
-Simply click on the video below to watch Quinn outline our Agile Fundamentals, Scrum Master Certified (SMC™) and Scrum Product Owner Certified (SPOC™) courses, and how they can help you understand what agile is and how to apply it successfully.
+Simply click on the video to watch Quinn outline our Agile Fundamentals, Scrum Master Certified (SMC™) and Scrum Product Owner Certified (SPOC™) courses, and how they can help you understand what agile is and how to apply it successfully.

 To learn more about ‘The Agile Journey’ and how to propel your people, your teams and your organisation forward, check out our Agile Learning Pathway, or call 1300 70 13 14 today.